President of WAR International

-Women At Risk, International unites and educates women to create circles of protection and hope around women at risk through culturally sensitive, value-added intervention projects.
+Women At Risk, International unites and educates women to create circles of protection and hope around at-risk women and children through culturally sensitive, value-added intervention projects.

 The history of Women At Risk, International (WAR, Int’l) far exceeds the dates of its formal establishment, reaching back into the childhood of founder and president Rebecca McDonald.
 McDonald’s international upbringing first exposed her to the world of risk when a young friend was raped and attacked with acid—a violent attempt to silence her cries for help.
 Both McDonald and her friend were only 14 years old at the time.
 On that day, one girl’s suffering set McDonald on a course of action to become a voice for the silenced, a defender of the oppressed, and a haven of healing for the hurting.

 WAR, Int’l was officially founded in 2006.
 At that time, it had representation in 16 states and projects in 14 countries.
 From their own homes and office, WAR staff sold hand-crafted jewelry, made by and supporting the at-risk women they served.
 By 2007, WAR, Int’l received its 501(c)(3) status and then opened its first real store, The WARChest Boutique in Rockford, Michigan by 2008.